What to Do If Your Car Is Stolen

 blueCheck icon

-File a police report before calling your insurer.
-Most policies require this, and insurers won't process a theft claim without a report number.
+File a police report before contacting your insurer.
+Most policies require this, as insurers won't process a theft claim without a report number.

 blueCheck icon

-Without comprehensive coverage, you have no insurance claim for a stolen car and are responsible for any loan balance.
+Without comprehensive coverage, there's no insurance claim for a stolen vehicle.
+Any remaining loan balance stays your personal responsibility.

 blueCheck icon